rushatgabhane/Web-Scraping-CBSE-Marks/README.md

-## web scrape CBSE 12th marks
+## WebScrape CBSE 12th marks
 ### Used for Educational purposes only.
 - Creating Graphs
-- Analysing data
+- Analysing data etc